-Over time, we have gotten used to integrate more and more contents on our web pages.
-Sometimes these contents come from third parties (social networks widgets, advertising, etc).
-It implies two consequences: the webpages size continues to rise, and we display to the users some contents that we can’t fully control.
+Over time, we have gotten used to integrate more and more content on our web pages.
+Sometimes these content come from third parties (social networks widgets, advertising, etc).
+It implies two consequences: the webpages size continues to rise, and we display to the users some content that we can’t fully control.

 In terms of security, a best practice when you manipulate elements that you don’t control, is to “compartmentalize” the environment of these elements: only authorize what is strictly necessary, to limit the potential impacts.

 So, the sandbox attribute has been created to limit the action available from an iframe within your page.

 Once you specify this attribute on a iframe: